-The Woodruff school of Mechanical Engineering has many students who do undergraduate research each semester.
+The Woodruff School of Mechanical Engineering has many students who do undergraduate research each semester.
 Undergraduate research is a search or discovery of new information; an adventure into solving real world problems.
 Having research experience is critical when applying for graduate and professional schools and is impressive to prospective employers as well.
-During the 2011-2012 academic year, over 260 students did undergraduate research of special problem assignments.
-All students must have a permit to register for research, which is obtained by submitting the Research Registration Form (for Special Problems, PURA and Research).
+Last year, over 260 students did undergraduate research of special problem assignments.
+All students must have a permit to register for research, which is obtained by using the On-line Research Permit Request.

-- Research Registration Form (for Research, Special Problems and PURA)
+- On-line Research Permit Request (for Research, Special Problems and PURA)